Bio & Incident Details

 Weapon: Handgun; .22 caliber

-Corporal Coates had been with the South Carolina Highway patrol for 5 years, and had previously served with the United States Marine Corps.
-He was survived by his wife, two sons, parents, sister and brother.
+Corporal Coates was a U.S. Marine Corps veteran and had served with the South Carolina Highway patrol for five years.
+He was survived by his wife, two sons, two step-daughters, parents, sister and brother.